Post job

 Truck technicians are skilled employees who are responsible for working and inspecting the mechanical parts of trucks such as the engine, wheels, accelerator, and brakes.
 These technicians must use specialized instruments and tools to diagnose problems and repair parts.
 They are required to possess extensive knowledge of mechanical technology, diagnostic computers, and electrical equipment to solve complex problems quickly and efficiently.
 Truck technicians must also record their maintenance and repair work so that future mechanics and technicians know what work has been completed.

 These skill sets are where the common ground ends though.
-A fleet mechanic responsibility is more likely to require skills like "dot," "diagnosis," "fleet maintenance," and "shop equipment."
-Whereas a truck technician requires skills like "customer vehicles," "a/c," "transmissions," and "repair orders."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a fleet mechanic are more likely to require skills like "dot," "diagnosis," "fleet maintenance," and "shop equipment."
+On the other hand, a job as a truck technician requires skills like "customer vehicles," "a/c," "transmissions," and "repair orders."
+As you can see, what employees do in each career varies considerably.

 A mechanics assistant job involves assisting mechanics in operating, repairing, and refurbishing vehicles.
 Primarily, mechanics assistants work on the installation, repair, and replacement of an automobile's mechanical parts.
 They need to be knowledgeable of the processes and composition of automobiles.
 Also, they execute the opening and closing tasks in stores.
 The skillset for this position includes a strong work ethic, diagnostic skills, problem-solving, prior experience, customer service skills, and resourcefulness.

-Not everything about these jobs is different.
+Mechanic's assistant positions earn lower pay than fleet mechanic roles.
+They earn a $8,532 lower salary than fleet mechanics per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Fleet mechanics and mechanic's assistants both include similar skills like "hand tools," "osha," and "electrical systems" on their resumes.
+Fleet mechanics and mechanic's assistants both require similar skills like "hand tools," "osha," and "electrical systems" to carry out their responsibilities.

-But both careers also use different skills, according to real fleet mechanic resumes.
-While fleet mechanic responsibilities can utilize skills like "cdl," "dot," "diagnosis," and "mig," some mechanic's assistants use skills like "safety equipment," "mechanical equipment," "automotive repair," and "customer vehicles."
+Each career also uses different skills, according to real fleet mechanic resumes.
+While fleet mechanic responsibilities can utilize skills like "cdl," "dot," "diagnosis," and "mig," mechanic's assistants use skills like "safety equipment," "mechanical equipment," "automotive repair," and "customer vehicles."

 Shop Technicians are skilled workers assigned to a retail store.
 Their main activities depend on the nature of the business their company is in.
 Usually, Shop Technicians work with machines in the shop.
 They conduct repair and maintenance work for machines that have long been in the shop.
 They are also in charge of installing and building new machines as well.
 Shop Technicians are assigned to manage records of such machines or s other mechanical items in the store.
 This is part of the administrative activities they may do for the shop.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from fleet mechanics resumes, they are more likely to have skills like "cdl," "osha," "fleet vehicles," and "fleet maintenance."
-But a shop technician might have skills like "equipment maintenance," "safety procedures," "customer satisfaction," and "rental equipment."
+The required skills of the two careers differ considerably.
+For example, fleet mechanics are more likely to have skills like "cdl," "osha," "fleet vehicles," and "fleet maintenance."
+But a shop technician is more likely to have skills like "equipment maintenance," "safety procedures," "customer satisfaction," and "rental equipment."

-Shop technicians typically study at similar levels compared with fleet mechanics.
+Shop technicians earn the highest salary when working in the energy industry, where they receive an average salary of $45,857.
+Comparatively, fleet mechanics have the highest earning potential in the construction industry, with an average salary of $59,102.Most shop technicians achieve a similar degree level compared to fleet mechanics.
 For example, they're 0.4% more likely to graduate with a Master's Degree, and 0.1% more likely to earn a Doctoral Degree.

 Diesel technicians specialize in repairing and handling the maintenance of vehicles powered by diesel.
 They are primarily responsible for inspecting cars, conducting tests, and identifying its problems to determine what course of action to take.
 Aside from repairing engines, diesel technicians may also fix other systems such as brakes, steering, and even lighting.
 It is essential to discuss the extent of repairs to clients and make them understand the costs involved.
 Furthermore, it is vital to maintain an accurate record of data at all times.